lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="control-flow">Control Flow</h4>

-Braces are open on the same line with declaration and closed on a separate line.
-No empty lines are left after opening brace and before the closing one.
+Open braces on the same line with declaration and close them on a separate line.
+Don't leave empty lines after the opening brace and before the closing one.
 (The only exception is functional-style calls or, say, property observers which syntactically might be considered as functional statements.
 See the Methods and Closures sections.)

 **Do**: